chapmancbVCU/chappy-php/docs/console.md

 If there is a command you would like for us to support you can submit an issue [here](https://github.com/chapmancbVCU/chappy-php/issues).

 ## Summary of Available Commands <a id="summary-of-available-commands"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
 Below is a list of available commands.
 Most items in this list contains a link to the page that describes an individual command.
+This list can be viewed in the terminal by typing ```php console``` under project root.

 | Command | Description |
 |:-------:|-------------|